FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog

 ## 0.2.4
+Changes:
+- the imports needed at a later time are now running in another thread after starting the main app to improve speed

 Fixes:
 - fixed export from databroker if the run failed such that no "stop" is in metadata